-If there’s no thing I’m quite the expert on, that’s alienating a large, engaged audience.
+If there’s one thing I’m quite the expert on, that’s alienating a large, engaged audience.

 I started my first blog back in April 2012.
 By November the same year I had over twenty-thousand readers.
 I was earning about $100 every single day, and my articles were read by close to a thousand people within the first 3–4 hours of posting new content.